 1938: As Arab violence continued unabated The Palestine Post reported that in Jerusalem 30 year old Moshe Proper was killed and there were other casualties including 12 Arab victims and seven Jewish victims.
 A curfew was imposed to stop stoning and shooting incidents.
 A number of Jewish youths were arrested and a 120 pounds fine was imposed on the Jewish quarter of Montefiore.
 A number of Revisionists, just released from the

-and a Bedouin sheikh was murdered by an Arab gang roaming Galilee.
+Bedouin sheikh was murdered by an Arab gang roaming Galilee.

 1939(7th of Sivan, 5699): Second Day of Shavuot